learn-academy-2022-bravo/week-3-assessment-aVictorWXYZ/interview-questions.md

 ## Looking Ahead: Terms for Next Week

-1. Conditional rendering:
+1. Conditional rendering: an If statement applied to rendering

-2. Object-oriented programming:
+2. Object-oriented programming: Code that utilizes objects as its primary way of utilizing functions and managing parameters.

-3. Ruby:
+3. Ruby: a programming language

-4. Ruby blocks:
+4. Ruby blocks: I can copy and paste but I don't understand what it or hases are

-5. Ruby hashes:
+5. Ruby hashes: I can copy and paste but I don't understand